Term of Award

 Larval anurans exhibit morphological plasticity in response to environmental conditions.
 However, the effect of the environment on morphological traits associated with feeding has been understudied.
 The purpose of this study was to: 1) determine if diet composition and feeding behavior affect chondrocranial morphology and denticle length of Southern toads (Bufo terrestris) in a laboratory setting, and 2) evaluate the potential for light intensity to affect chondrocranial morphology, denticle length, size, and developmental time of B. terrestris raised in three different shade environments.
 Linear and geometric morphometrics were used to quantify chondrocranial morphology for a group of specimens representing a range of ontogenetic stages, and for prometamorphic specimens as well.
 The results of this study indicate that diet (directly) and shade (indirectly) influence chondrocranial shape and denticle length.

 Schacht, Matthew C., "Factors Promoting Variation in Feeding Morphology of Larval Southern Toads (Bufo Terrestris)" (2009).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 700.